bcowgill/bsac-linux-cfg/bin/template/playwright/README.md

 `npm run quick` - will only run tests that are NOT tagged with `@slow`.

+`npm run har` - will only run tests that are tagged with `@har`.

+`npm run mockapi` - will only run tests that are tagged with `@mockapi`.

 `npm run test` - run all non-`@example` tagged tests in Google Chrome browser.
 Use `test:edge`, `test:webkit` to run in other browsers or `test:mobile` to run in a mobile sized viewport.
 Only files in the `tests/` directory will run.

 `npm run test:all` - run all non-`@example` tagged tests in all browsers configured in `playwright.config.js`.

+`npm run test:all:small` - run all non-`@example` tagged tests in all browsers configured in `playwright.config.js` with a small viewport size.
+Useful to generate all screenshots for the Small screen size.
+Similar commands for `:medium` and `:large` screen sizes.

 ## Code quality